OPSEC - Protecting Your Privacy (Workshop Outline)

 We're sold a world of convenience and connection, but the real cost is our autonomy.
 These systems are designed to erode your autonomy by limiting choices and strip away your agency by obscuring how they operate.

-"Data rights are human rights" — Carole Cadwalladr, journalist who exposed Cambridge Analytica
+"Data rights are human rights" — Carole Cadwalladr, the journalist who exposed Cambridge Analytica and Facebook

 "Politics is technology now" - Carole Cadwalladr